alex19451/terraform-ycloud-demo/README.md

 Tested on Ubuntu 20.04

-Terraform scenarion creates instances on YC:
+Terraform scenarion creates instances (Ubuntu 20.04 LTS) on YC:

 1) vm-dev with maven to package war file (boxfuse app)
 2) S3 bucket to copy war file
 3) vm-prod to download war file from bucket and publish with tomcat